DKNazar/dknazar.github.io/index.md

 <h2 align="center"> Portfolio </h2>
 <hr>
-Note: I am currently transitioning to github from my <a href="https://dknazar.wordpress.com/portfolio/" target="blank_">old wordpress site</a>, some items will still link to the old website!
+Note: I am currently transitioning to github from my <a href="https://dknazar.wordpress.com/portfolio/" target="_blank">old wordpress site</a>, some items will still link to the old website!
 <hr><br>
 <div>